Devesh475/Blog-Project-2/README.md

 * In this project we have included the facility of multi-author blogs, which will allow the bloggers to interact even with the more people of the same interest.
 * User registration form link present in the navbar for registration of a user.
+* Comments can be done by the any visitor to the website
 * There is a separate admin interface for the superuser of the website to directly do the all the change that can be done by the blogger plus some additional functionality.